For every child who needs us, CASA of Travis County envisions a trained volunteer advocate, a safe home and a promising future.

 CASA is deeply committed to infusing the ideals of diversity and inclusiveness into every aspect of our work.
 By training staff and volunteers and offering programs to address disparities and challenge biases, CASA strives to develop cultural humility and awareness in working with children and families from different backgrounds.
 CASA also works alongside other community stakeholders to address racial disparities in the child welfare system to ensure positive child outcomes.

 In 2018, we were awarded an Impact Austin grant to focus on increasing the diversity of our volunteer base and recruiting volunteers from historically underrepresented parts of the community, specifically Black/African-American and Hispanic/Latino volunteers.
-We now have a full-time Diversity Recruitment Specialist, and are launching a digital advertising campaign targeted at recruiting from Austin’s Black and Hispanic communities.
+We hired a full-time Diversity Recruitment Specialist, and launched a digital advertising campaign targeted at recruiting from Austin’s Black and Hispanic communities.

 CASA is appointed by judges as the official "education advocate" to school-aged children in addition to being appointed as guardian ad litem.
 Advocates meet with counselors, teachers and school administration to closely monitor a child's educational progress and to help schools better serve children with behavioral issues or specific education needs.
 As the education advocate, volunteers can especially help children who change homes and schools, ensuring the child does not fall behind during the transition and connecting new schools with previous ones.